 Data Loss Cruft (Corruption)

-This cruft algorithm downloads a recent photo from the Whitehouse.gov website as well as a report published by The Bureau of Investigative Journalism listing U.S. covert drone war casualty estimates.
-The text file of casualty estimates is literally inserted into the binary code of The White House photo.
+This cruft algorithm updated at 9:22 and 3:22 AM & PM EST. A recent photo from the Whitehouse.gov website as well as a report published by The Bureau of Investigative Journalism listing U.S. covert drone war casualty estimates was downloaded and processed.
+The text file of casualty estimates was literally inserted into the binary code of The White House photo.
 The drone war information becomes hidden from view, but corrupts the image producing visual distortion often referred to as a glitch.
 This work uses digital leftovers, consisiting of information either usually forgotten, or in the case of the drone war information, it is usually hidden, and in the process this cruft re-generates a new image by altering the data, which then reminds us of it's origin.Covert Drone War Casualty Estimates

 — Casualty Estimates, CIA Drone Strikes.
 Retrieved from